ArenCarpenter/ArenCarpenter/README.md

 ## Welcome!

-Data scientist exploring the intersection of machine learning and healthcare.

-See the pinned repos for my recent projects using CNNs for medical imaging classification!
+I'm a data scientist interested in exploring the intersection of machine learning and healthcare/oncology.
+My primary academic interests in oncology include epigenetics, immunotherapy, and imaging technologies for pathology.
+As an undergraduate, I was a research assistant in a herpetology lab where I supported conservation efforts for many species, lead outreach events for community engagement, and first-authored research on the digestive physiology of Burmese pythons and the social behavior of Diamondback terrapins.

 ## &#x270f; Recent Towards Data Science Articles